 York Region is experiencing a drug poisoning emergency like many other regions across Canada.
 In the past few years, opioid-related deaths have continued to slowly rise.

-York Region is responding to this crisis with the establishment of the York Region Opioid Action Plan and the Opioid Education and Response Workgroup (OERW), distribution of naloxone kits and harm reduction supplies as well as partnerships with community agencies who provide non-judgmental supports to people who use substances and their loved ones.
+York Region is responding to this crisis with the establishment of the York Region Opioid Action Plan and the Community Opioid and Drug Response Collaborative (CODRC) formerly the Opioid Education and Response Workgroup (OERW) to support the distribution of naloxone kits and harm reduction supplies as well as partnerships with community agencies who provide non-judgmental supports to people who use substances and their loved ones.

 Opioids are substances that can be prescribed to treat pain, severe cough and diarrhea.
 Some people use opioids because of their euphoric effect.
 Examples of opioids include fentanyl, heroin, morphine, oxycodone, codeine and hydromorphone.
 Opioids can be addictive, and if taken at high doses, can cause coma or death.
 Special types of opioids, including methadone and buprenorphine/naloxone, are used in opioid treatment programs.